apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ### Casting Intervals

-To cast interval data to the INTERVALDAY or INTERVALYEAR types use the following syntax:
+To cast interval data to interval types you can query from a data source such as JSON, for example, use the following syntax, respectively:

     CAST (column_name AS INTERVAL DAY)
     CAST (column_name AS INTERVAL YEAR)
+    CAST (column_name AS INTERVAL SECOND)

-For example, a JSON file named intervals.json contains the following objects:
+For example, a JSON file named `intervals.json` contains the following objects:

     { "INTERVALYEAR_col":"P1Y", "INTERVALDAY_col":"P1D", "INTERVAL_col":"P1Y1M1DT1H1M" }
     { "INTERVALYEAR_col":"P2Y", "INTERVALDAY_col":"P2D", "INTERVAL_col":"P2Y2M2DT2H2M" }
     { "INTERVALYEAR_col":"P3Y", "INTERVALDAY_col":"P3D", "INTERVAL_col":"P3Y3M3DT3H3M" }

+Create a table in Parquet from the interval data in the `intervals.json` file.

 1. Set the storage format to Parquet.